-The prevalence of tax disputes in Korea is skyrocketing, yet there are no formal tax courts to handle purely tax matters in Korea.
+The prevalence of tax disputes in Korea is skyrocketing, but yet there are no formal tax courts to handle purely tax matters in Korea.
 All tax disputes are first litigated at one of many district courts in the country, which also handle other types of disputes, including all types of civil and criminal cases.
-In Seoul and Busan, tax cases are heard at the Court for Administrative Matters which is a court specifically established to handle administrative grievances, including immigration, education, health, safety and security issues.
+In Seoul and Busan, tax cases are heard at the Court for Administrative Matters, which is a court specifically established to handle administrative grievances, including immigration, education, health, safety and security issues.
 District courts and the Court for Administrative Matters are often referred to as the "lower court" and "court of first impression".
 Similar to the trial courts based on the continental system, district courts and the Court for Administrative Matters are comprised of three judges: a presiding judge who is an experienced judge with 20 to 30 years of experience and two associate judges, who are younger and less experienced.
 However, from time to time, and depending on the importance of the issues involved, an experienced judge may also be assigned to a case as an associate judge.

-Although the judges assigned to the Court for Administrative Matters are considered more familiar with tax issues than judges generally, they are rarely respected for their deep tax knowledge, and litigating parties are expected to assume that such judges are unfamiliar with tax law.
+Although the judges assigned to the Court for Administrative Matters are considered more familiar with tax issues than judges generally, they are rarely respected for their deep tax knowledge, and litigating parties are expected to assume that the judges are unfamiliar with tax law.
 Indeed, judges who are familiar with tax law are rare in Korea, and in international tax matters, even rarer.
 There are many explanations for this phenomenon but many would single out the fact that until the end of the military dictatorship in the 1980s, disputing against the government was considered a futile exercise.
 Despite the democratisation of Korea, this view has stubbornly persisted amongst some taxpayers, who consequently prefer to settle at the tax audit level even though the taxpayer may believe that the additional tax assessment is not based on proper application or interpretation of law.

 The first hearing is generally seen as a mere formality and limited to introductions and explanations to the judges of the basic issues in dispute before the court.
 However, for novel or unusual issues, the first hearing can be very important to the plaintiff’s counsel since it can serve to posture and frame issues in such ways that the judges can understand the key points that are relevant for proper disposition of the case; and competent counsel often introduce easily understood terms and examples that the judges may be more familiar with.
 Unless the issue is very well settled and the Supreme Court has consistently decided on the issue uniformly, it would be more important to provide a clear explanation of the background of the case and the facts and circumstances that brought the parties to court at the first hearing.

 Following the first hearing, which may only last 20 to 30 minutes, the parties will begin submitting briefs which are more detailed before the next hearing.
 The plaintiff’s brief will rebut the defendant’s answer and the defendant will reply with additional arguments as to why its action was justified.
-Generally, one round of briefs is filed, but sometimes, two or even three rounds of briefs are filed before the next hearing, which would be held one to two months after the prior hearing (except in the summer where hearings in August are generally avoided due to a two week court shut-down).
+Generally, one round of briefs is filed, but sometimes, two or even three rounds of briefs are filed before the next hearing, which would be held one to two months after the prior hearing (except in August when hearings are generally avoided due to a two week court shut-down).
 In the event that the court deems additional information or documents necessary, based on the respective pleadings made by the parties, it can specifically issue an order to produce such information and documents.
 Further, in the event that additional analysis is required on a particular issue, the court can instruct each party to address such an issue in greater detail by submission of supplemental briefs.
 In general, three to five rounds of briefs are expected to be filed at the District Court (or the Court for Administrative Matters) level, meaning there would be about three to five court hearings.
 However, in complex international tax cases involving transfer pricing and other concepts that are not familiar to the judges, additional rounds of briefs are expected to be filed and additional hearings are expected to take place.
 In complex cases, it is also usual for the parties to request a hearing where pleading by counsel would involve PowerPoint and other visual aids.
 Also, while not common, each party can submit a request for witnesses and experts to testify at a hearing in support of its position.

 There is no formal cut-off period or procedure for ending the litigation.
 The decision to close the hearings is purely at the discretion of the court.
 However, if the court considers that the arguments made in the hearings, as well as in the evidentiary and supplemental documents submitted, are becoming repetitive, the court will inform the parties that the hearings will end and a decision will be rendered by a certain date, typically within several weeks.
 However, if one of the parties strongly objects and requests additional hearings, the court may agree to continue or request the objecting party to submit additional briefs within a certain timeframe.
 Once the decision is recorded and announced in the court’s database system, a formal written decision is sent to the parties electronically, usually within two weeks.